mdcf/devicemodel/mdcf-dm-doc/src/main/resources/source/language/feature.rst

 Level
 -----

-DML (DMS) recognize four main levels of features for staging device type refinement and when constant attribute values should be provided:
+DML (DMS) recognize `four main levels of features <#grammar-token-featureLevel>`__ for staging device type refinement and when constant attribute values should be provided:

 * ``Schema`` (``@Schema``).
 In DMS, schema features are declared using |trait|.